vipulnaik/diet-exercise-health/profile-information/health-profile.md

 since Apo B measures the former, it is a proxy for atherogenic particle risk.
-(Contrast this with measuring the cholesterol content in these particles, such as LDL cholesterol; although usually highly concordant in most cases, this is a elss predictive measure than the particle concentration when they do differ).
+(Contrast this with measuring the cholesterol content in these particles, such as LDL cholesterol; although usually highly concordant in most cases, this is a less predictive measure than the particle concentration when they do differ).

 As of December 2024, I have only one data point directly measuring Apo